themattspiral/fast-prng-wasm/docs/namespaces/PCG.md

 `f64`

-An unsigned 32-bit integer, returned as an f64 so that the JS runtime converts it to a `Number`.
+An unsigned 32-bit integer, returned as an `f64` so that the JS runtime converts it to a `number`.

 ***